kartoza/osgs/sphinx/source/services/qgis-server.md

 ```

 <div class="admonition note">
-Scaling to 10 instances is the default if you launch the QGIS server instance via the Make command.
+Scaling to 10 instances is the default if you launch the QGIS server instance via the Make command `make deploy-qgis-server`.
 </div>

 Then restart Nginx too:

 ```
-docker-compose --profile=production restart nginx
+make restart-nginx
 ```

-Note that if you do an Nginx up it may bring down your scaled QGIS containers so take care.
+Note that if you do an `docker-compose nginx up` it may bring down your scaled QGIS containers, so take care.

 Finally check the logs of Nginx to make sure things are running right:

 ```
-docker-compose --profile=production logs nginx
+make nginx-logs
 ```